AdrianTorjKobza/System_Design_Q-A/Design_an_ML_Solution_to_Detect_Forbidded_Ads.md

 ## 1. Architecture Overview

 This proposed solution is a cloud-agnostic, event-driven microservices architecture designed to detect and moderate forbidden advertisements (e.g. illegal goods, restricted content, scams) at scale.
-It utilizes a multimodal machine learning approach, analyzing text, image, and metadata—to score ads in near real-time.
+It utilizes a multimodal machine learning approach, analyzing text, image, and metadata, to score ads in near real-time.

 To maintain high availability and accommodate traffic spikes without impacting the user experience, the system separates synchronous ingestion from heavy asynchronous ML inference via a message broker.
 Ads are processed by a stream processing engine that interacts with an online feature store for low-latency context retrieval.
 A moderation decision engine applies business rules and ML scores to automatically approve, reject, or route borderline cases to a human review portal.
 An offline MLOps pipeline continuously captures ground truth data from human reviewers to retrain and deploy updated models, mitigating adversarial adaptation and model drift over time.